 - Is one organization such as a school or hospital no longer having the same problem others in the area are?

 - Is someone in your community approaching a problem in a new way?

 It might sound impossible to keep audiences tuned in to stories covering “bad news,” and also tell empowering stories that aren’t fluff pieces, all while working to rebuild trust, but solutions-focused investigative work is one way to do so.

-Learn more about how to incorporate solutions reporting into your investigative work here and here so your newsroom can be sure you’re telling the whole story.
+Learn more about how to incorporate solutions reporting into your investigative work at our 2019 conference, Sept.
+5-7 in San Antonio so your newsroom can be sure you’re telling the whole story.